8 Tips for Taking Amazing Holiday Card Photos

 Remember your last holiday photo?
 A screaming toddler, rigid Fido morphed into a hellhound with vermilion eyes, and what looked like a tree growing out of Grandpa’s head.
 Even if it wasn’t quite that bad, chances are you could improve a little bit from last year.
-These tips from professional photographers should help.
+These tips for taking family holiday card photos from professional photographers should help.

 Keep Your Outfits Simple

 You may be tempted to break out the flannel and holiday prints, but the most beautiful holiday card pictures lean on neutrals to create a sense of timeless sophistication.

 “I typically advise my clients to avoid heavy patterns.
 Also, too matchy-matchy is definitely a thing.
 I mean we have all seen those memes of an entire family dressed in tartan or denim.
 Don't let that be you,” says Ilene Squires, a portrait photographer based in Los Angeles.
 “Instead, simply try to stay in the same color family.
 If you want to wear earth tones, then deep greens, creams, and browns are the way to go.
 If you're more of a color lover, then I think white, black, and gray are ideal neutrals to be paired with colors that pop a bit more.”

 Make Sure Your Clothes Are Comfortable

 Whether it’s just you and your partner or you’ve got a fleet of kids, comfort is king when it comes to taking great holiday card photos.
 Discomfort is very readable in pictures.
 Victoria McFall, a family photographer based in Asheville, N.C., says that sitting in your clothes is a good measuring stick for comfort.
 “If you can’t comfortably sit in the outfit, then it’s probably too tight to be something you love seeing in photos once the photographer has you moving around and snuggling up,” she says.

 Forget the Flash